Rescue Mediums: Christine Hamlett

 Christine is a natural medium and psychic artist, and is the co-host of Rescue Mediums seasons 1, 2, and 3.
-In addition to this international reputation, she writes for various spiritualists and popular U.K. women's magazines with a regular psychic sketch in Chat.
-She has also been featured in numerous U.K. and Canadian magazines and featured on radio shows in the U.K., United States, and Canada.
+In addition to this international reputation, she writes for various spiritualists and popular UK women's magazines with a regular psychic sketch in Chat.
+She has also been featured in numerous UK and Canadian magazines and featured on radio shows in the UK, United States, and Canada.
 Christine has appeared on ITV and the BBC in England.
 Christine has been a medium and psychic artist from a very early age, and inherited a crystal ball from her psychic great grandmother when she was only five years old.
 Outside of the show, Christine helps on missing persons and cold cases, such as those of as Lois Hanna and Rhonda Wilson.
 Christine is in 37 episodes, from seasons 1 to 3, with the last of her Rescue Mediums work being filmed in 2007.

 Gregory Sheppard & Michael Lamport

-Gregory Sheppard and Michael Lamport are co-owners of Lamport-Sheppard Entertainment which produces Rescue Mediums.
+Gregory Sheppard and Michael Lamport are co-owners of Lamport-Sheppard Entertainment, which produces Rescue Mediums.
 They are also the executive producers of Curious and Unusual Deaths (Discovery), Suite & Simple (CTV Travel, Fine Living), In Your Wildest Dreams (Discovery USA), and have produced and directed a new feature comedy, St. Roz, that has garnered several awards at various film festivals.